 This monitoring report is the second to be issued under the project and covers the period from 1 April to 31 August 2006.
 The IBA’s monitoring of both the work and the proceedings of the Court focuses in particular on issues affecting the fair trial rights of the accused.
 The IBA assesses ICC pre-trial and trial proceedings, the implementation of the 1998 Rome Statute (the Statute), the Rules of Procedure and Evidence (RPE), and related ICC documents in the context of relevant international standard.
 The report is divided into three sections addressing cases and situations, legal developments and the operation of the court.

-The IBA recently started an ICC Monitoring and Outreach Programme funded by the MacArthur Foundation.
-The outreach component to the Programme aims to deepen understanding of the place of the International Criminal Court both within the broader landscape of international justice and particular contexts.
+The outreach component to the ICC Monitoring and Outreach Programme aims to deepen understanding of the place of the International Criminal Court both within the broader landscape of international justice and particular contexts.
 As the first Outreach Report, Part I first discusses the core importance of external relations, public information and outreach within the policy and operation of the ICC before outlining the Court’s current approach to external communications.
 The second half of the Report provides feedback from consultative workshops organised by the IBA in partnership with the Uganda Law Society (ULS) in Kampala and the Bar Association of India, the Criminal Justice Society, and the Indian Society of International Law in Delhi.

 In October 2005, the IBA started a new ICC Monitoring and Outreach Programme funded by the MacArthur Foundation.
 On the monitoring side, the IBA has a representative in The Hague who monitors the work and proceedings of the ICC, focusing on issues affecting the fair trial rights of the accused.
 In April 2006, the first Monitoring Report was published under the ICC Monitoring and Outreach Programme.
 The Project contains two central components.
 Firstly, an IBA representative will monitor the work and the proceedings of the ICC, focusing particularly on the fair trial rights of the accused.'
 Second, over the course of the Programme, the IBA will conduct a series of outreach workshops in key countries with the view to building on existing knowledge and expertise on the ICC.